apollographql/apollo-ios/docs/source/mutations.md

     }
     ```

     it will not.
-Generally you should be able to deconstruct upload objects to allow you to send the appropriate
+Generally you should be able to deconstruct upload objects to allow you to send the appropriate fields.

 - If you are uploading an array of files, you need to use the same field name for each file.
 These will be updated at send time.
 - If you are uploading an array of files, the array of `String`s passed into the query must be the same number as the array of files.